 Home visiting workers

 Service workers and professionals who visit residents in their home are at risk of transporting bed bugs to other clients' or their own home.
 With some precautions, they can greatly reduce the risk of transporting bed bugs or other pests after a home visit and still provide good service to the resident.
-In addition, these employees can help remove the stigma associated with bed bugs and participate in the solution.

 Home visit precautions